A Digital Users' Bill of Rights

 Partner | Chief Strategy Officer

-It’s time for companies to ensure basic standards are met when engaging users online
+It’s time for organizations to ensure basic standards are met when engaging users online

 User-centered design has brought about incredible benefits for end users.
 As more companies put users’ needs and wants front and center, digital consumers have enjoyed not just improved usability, but also more products and services that add meaningful value to their lives.
 However, companies have business requirements to fulfill, and their ability to extract value from digital assets is becoming increasingly fragmented and challenging.
 This has prompted some companies to engage in techniques that can negatively impact the user experience by interfering with a users’ autonomy or privacy.

 The Digital Users’ Bill of Rights is designed to remind business leaders that user-centered design goes far beyond what is on screen.
 These rights should be considered foundational for all online interactions, regardless of enforceability or legislation.
-Companies have an opportunity to be not just user-first but end-to-end user- first in all aspects of their online development.
+Organizations not only have an opportunity to be user-first, but end-to-end user-first in all aspects of their online development.

 The user has the right to their own data